 Reporting non-compliance or misconduct in the workplace can be necessary, but it can also be daunting.
-It is important for cybersecurity whistleblowers to know their legal rights when disclosing such concerns to management or a federal agency.
+It is important for cybersecurity whistleblowers to know their legal rights when disclosing such concerns to management or a federal agency, including potential rewards for whistleblowing.

 In many cases, federal law protects cybersecurity whistleblowers who work for federal contractors or grantees.
 This post provides an overview of those protections.

-To find out more about the rights of cybersecurity whistleblowers, call us at 202-262-8959 for a free, confidential consultation and download our Practitioner’s Guide to Cybersecurity Whistleblowing.
+To find out more about the rights of cybersecurity whistleblowers, call us at 571-288-1309 or 202-262-8959 for a free, confidential consultation and download our Practitioner’s Guide to Cybersecurity Whistleblowing.

 What cybersecurity requirements apply to federal contractors?